privacygmail cleanupemail security

 What does CASA 2 certification mean?

 CASA (Cloud Application Security Assessment) is Google's Third-Party Security Verification program.
 CASA 2 certification means Google has audited the tool's security practices, OAuth implementation, and data handling.
-It requires annual audits to maintain.
+It requires annual audits to keep.
 MailMop and Clean Email are CASA 2 certified; Unroll.Me is not.

 Does using MailMop mean Google can't access my emails?